ViPeR5000/span/README.md

 1. Install [HACS](https://hacs.xyz/)
 2. Go to HACS, select `Integrations`
 3. If your using the default HACS repository (which may not be the latest repository) you can select it in the lower right repositories.
 If your using a newer repository that is not the HACS default, in the upper right of HACS/Integrations click on the three dots and add a custom repository with the https URL of this repository.
-4. Select the repository you added in the list of integrations in HACS and select "Download".
-You can follow the URL to ensure you have the repository you wajt.
+5. Select the repository you added in the list of integrations in HACS and select "Download".
+You can follow the URL to ensure you have the repository you want.
-5. Restart Home Assistant
+6. Restart Home Assistant
-6. In the Home Assistant UI go to `Settings`
+7. In the Home Assistant UI go to `Settings`
-7. Click `Devices & Services' and you should see this integration
+8. Click `Devices & Services' and you should see this integration
 9. Click `+ Add Integration`
 10. Search for "Span"
 11. Enter the IP of your Span Panel to begin setup, or select the automatically discovered panel if it shows up.